 We will continue tracking sustainability indicators monthly and report to the Board quarterly.
 This will not only improve the reliability and transparency of the data, but will also enhance the link to the more frequently tracked operational performance indicators.

-We aim to integrate all performance indicators, financial and non-financial, into one set of data that will allow us to monitor and manage performance to set targets continuously.
+We aim to integrate all performance indicators, financial and nonfinancial, into one set of data that will allow us to monitor and manage performance to set targets continuously.
 We expect to enter the next level of awareness of sustainability issues by actively using the data as part of our regular management review process.

-EPK will in 2018 continue to implement and audit CSR requirements for supply chain as part of total quality management.
+EPK will in 2020 continue to implement and audit CSR requirements for supply chain as part of total quality management.
 This will be done by sending out supplier questionnaires and visiting selected suppliers premises for verification.
+Health and wellness will also form a significant part of our programme in 2020 to promote wellbeing of our employees.
+This is essential to ensure a healthy, happy, active team.